A local surfing veteran emphasizes important knowledge to ocean goers

 |0

-This work, A local surfing veteran emphasizes important knowledge to ocean goers [Image 2 of 2], by Yoshie Makiyama, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, A local surfing veteran emphasizes important knowledge to ocean goers, by Yoshie Makiyama, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT